 Experimental Design & Analysis

+Research using animals in only legal in the UK and EU if there is no alternative method.
 Any scientific technique or method should only be used when it is appropriate to what the researcher hopes to discover.
 Research on living animals is carried out when it will reveal information which cannot be obtained in other ways.
 Studies may look at the behaviour of animals in a particular environment, or in response to a particular condition, as part of the experiment.

-Last edited: 4 November 2014 17:04
+Last edited: 4 March 2021 10:27